 - ACCT 499 Independent Study in Accounting

-If you have not already taken the following courses or their equivalents, these courses are RECOMMENDED (not required for the Accounting Certificate):
+If you have not already taken the following courses or their equivalents, you are advised to take the following courses:

 - BULE 302 Legal Environment of Business